-- Take time to share special memories or stories of your partner with family or friends who care.
+- Take time to share special memories or stories of your loved one with family or friends who care.
 Focus on happy memories, not regrets.

-- Celebrate your partner’s life as well as acknowledging their death.
+- Celebrate your loved one’s life as well as acknowledging their death.
 Don’t allow looking back at the past to spoil what you have in the present.
 Enjoy what you have as well as grieving what you have lost.

 - Do the things that are important and special to you.
 Leave the words “ought” and “should” out of your vocabulary.

 - Take time to think about what Christmas really means to you.